Key Takeaways

 Final Thoughts

-Havertys is a company that keeps things simple—and in today’s market, that’s not a bad thing.
+Havertys is a company that keeps things simple, and in today’s market, that is not a bad thing.
 Sell a quality product, keep the balance sheet clean, and reward shareholders along the way.
-It’s a philosophy that’s worked for over a century, and one that’s allowed the company to quietly build a loyal customer base and a solid reputation.
+It is a philosophy that has worked for over a century, and one that has allowed the company to build a loyal customer base and a solid reputation through multiple economic cycles.